Safeguarding at Linden

 If you have any concerns about safeguarding of our pupils, please feel free to contact the following Designated Safeguarding Leads (DSL), either via the school office or by calling the school on 0116 2738435 - all matters are dealt with in strictest confidence:

 Mr Z Mohamed (Headteacher)

 Mrs I Powell (Deputy Headteacher)

 Mrs R Lall (Assistant Headteacher)

 Mrs S Limbada (Chair of Governors)

-Click here for the out-of-hours contact details of Linden's Designated Safeguarding Leads and useful contact numbers for the Local Authority and national safeguarding organisations such as NSPCC.
+Click here for contact details of the Local Authority Safeguarding Team and national safeguarding organisations such as the NSPCC.